Remember when BBs came to town? Blackberries – the phone, not the fruit.

-The other day, my phone hollered at me
+The other day, my phone hollered at me,

 “ding!”- and then an echo – ding! – and another – ding! – ding! (a pause) then – ding!

-One or two is pretty much the norm – no big deal. i don’t rush to fetch or check it like a newborn babe each time it makes a sound, but this one time stood out as it was so many notification notes it could almost compose a short song.
+One or two is pretty much the norm – no big deal. i don’t rush to fetch or check it like it was a newborn each time it makes a sound, but this one time stood out as it was so many notification notes it could almost compose a short song.
 Had it been a cluster of inspiring quotes or pics, it would’ve lightened the moment, but nope.

 Be The Boss Of Your Phone (and not the other way around)